 India’s Personal Protection Bill of 2018

 India’s Personal Data Protection Bill is a comprehensive data privacy law that was passed in India in 2018.
 The Personal Data Protection Bill was passed in response to the Indian Supreme Court’s landmark decision in K.S.
 Puttaswamy v.
 Union of India in 2017, ruling that privacy was a fundamental right.
 What’s more, the Indian Supreme Court also invited the government to construct “a regime for data protection.”
-The law sets forth data protection and privacy standards in regards to citizens of India, as well as introducing mandatory annual data audits.
+The law sets forth data protection and privacy standards in regard to citizens of India, as well as introduces mandatory annual data audits.
 As is the case with many privacy laws that have been passed in countries around the world, the Personal Data Protection Bill is also closely aligned with the EU’s General Data Protection Regulation or GDPR.

 What is the jurisdictional scope of the Personal Protection Bill?

 While the Personal Data Protection Bill is similar in nature to the EU’s GDPR, the Personal Data Protection Bill places obligations on businesses entities and organizations that in many cases exceed that of the GDPR.
 To this end, the application of territorial or jurisdictional scope under the Personal Data Protection Bill is potentially broader than that of the GDPR, as the Personal Data Protection Bill applies to both entities located within and outside of India.
 More particularly, the Bill applies to:

 - The processing of personal data and information that is collected, shared, disclosed, or otherwise processed within the territory of India.